 Another issue with us humans, is greed, nothing is ever enough and we are never content.
 Similarly, Julian grew tired of the Delonghi EC 155.
 Throwing caution into the wind, he decided to cash in his savings and bought the Rocket Cellini.
 This current home setup is also what consumers can see at our coffee cart!

 Expectation & aim for Nineteen95

-As of now, Julian does not have much expectations of the business.
-He recognizes the fact that many startups fail, however, this does not mean that he lacks the drive or confidence to ensure the success of Nineteen95.
+As of now, Julian does not have much expectations of the business and recognizes that many startups fail.
+This does not mean that he lacks the drive or confidence to ensure the success of Nineteen95.
 The only expectation, he has for Nineteen95, is progress.
 The business must continue growing each day, in any way, from experience to finance.

-Nineteen95 was supposed to be a cafe, but due to a lack of capital and experience, our founders started smaller with a coffee cart.
+Nineteen95 was intended to be a cafe.
+However, due to a lack of capital and experience, our founders started smaller with a coffee cart.
 Hence, Julian aims to grow Nineteen95 to a cafe someday.